-hello intervals
+Hello intervals

 Hello messages are sent from the master VRRP device to the backup devices.
 The purpose of the hello messages is to determine that the master device is still online.
-If the backup devices stop receiving hello messages for a period of time, as defined by the dead interval, the backup devices assume that the master device is offline.
+If the backup devices stop receiving hello messages for a period of time, as defined by the dead (or master-down-interval) interval, the backup devices assume that the master device is offline.
 When the master device is offline, the backup device with the highest priority assumes the role of the master device.

-backup hello message state and interval
+Backup hello message state and interval